-Essential in Foresight and Strategy is an organization’s capacity to scan its business environment.
-Environmental Scanning helps make sense of the various elements that have relevance and impact in this environment.
-It focuses on activities that enhance innovation intelligence, thereby enabling the identification of new opportunities for growth, informing strategic priorities, and shaping future goals.
+Essential in strategic foresight is an organization’s capacity to scan its business environment.
+Environmental scanning helps make sense of the various factors that have relevance and impact in this environment.
+It focuses on activities that enable the identification of new opportunities for growth, possible threats for mitigation, informing strategic priorities, and shaping future goals.

-Sometimes referred to as Futures Scanning Systems, Early Warning Systems, and Future Intelligence Systems, Environmental Scanning methods can differ but share an exploratory process, a future-oriented lens, and output of actionable intelligence.
+Sometimes referred to as Futures Scanning Systems, Early Warning Systems, Future Intelligence Systems, and Horizon Scanning, environmental scanning methods can differ but share an exploratory process, a future-oriented lens, and the output of actionable intelligence.

 The business environment comprises internal and external drivers of change, including capabilities, trends, disruptive and emerging technologies, startups, competitors, markets, business models, risks, regulations, and customer needs.

-Common terminology that Environmental Scanning practitioners will encounter includes:
+Common innovation terminology that environmental scanning practitioners will encounter includes:

-The ultimate goal in Environmental Scanning is to find the “fairy dust” that will ignite new thinking, catalyze action, and engage customers.
+The ultimate goal in environmental scanning is to find the substantial starting points that will ignite new thinking, catalyze action, and engage customers.

-Getting started with Environmental Scanning requires a clear framework for managing the flow of information.
-Foresight managers must first understand their organization’s current scanning capabilities and define the key objectives.
-This will help establish the scope of Environmental Scanning activities and search fields.
-Primary activities include trend and emerging technology scouting, capability supervision, and competitor watch.
+Getting started with environmental scanning requires a clear structure for managing the flow of information.
+Foresight managers must first understand their organization’s current environmental scanning techniques and define the key objectives.
+This will help establish the scope of environmental scanning activities and search fields.
+Primary activities include trend and emerging technology scouting, competitor watch, and startup and partner scouting.

 The information and insights collected during these activities are only as good as the sources from which they are derived.
 A rigorous methodology should balance tangible scientific, technological, and social data insights while also recognizing the significance of the intangible, value-driven changes in society.